iskarconsulting/google-cloud-run-template/README.md

 ### Housekeeping

+A Google Cloud Function has been added to the project to protect against excess billing (e.g. if a DDoS attack occurs).
+The function is called by a Cloud Billing messages on a Pub / Sub topic.
+The message is published approximately every 45 minutes.
+Configure the cloud function billing limits as required.

 Newly build Docker images are added to the Google Artifact Registry Repository.
 Consider implementing a process to remove deprecated images so that unexpected storage charges aren't incurred.
 Similarly, consider implementing a process to remove deprecated Google Cloud Run revisions.

 ## Optional Configuration